tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/05-Entities.md

 **A:** For simple cases, yes.
 For complex scenarios, consider separate read/write models (CQRS pattern).

 ### Next Steps
 In the next step, we'll create the AttendeeRepository that bridges between our domain aggregates and these persistence entities.
-The repository will handle converting Attendee aggregates to AttendeeEntity objects for storage, and vice versa for retrieval, maintaining the clean separation between domain and persistence concerns.
+The repository will handle converting Attendee aggregates to AttendeeEntity objects for storage, and vice versa for retrieval, maintaining the clean separation between domain and persistence concerns: **[06 Repositories](06-Repositories.md)**